wiseman-timelord/Chat-Gradio-Gguf/README.md

 - `UnCensored` keywords - "uncensored", "unfiltered", "unbiased", "unlocked".
 - `reasoning` keywords - "reason", "r1", "think".

-### Notation
-- VRAM dropdown, 1GB to 32GB in steps, this should be your FREE ram available on the selected card.
-- We use a calculation of `1.125`, the calculation is `TotalVRam /((ModelFileSize * 1.125) / NumLayers = LayerSize) = NumLayersOnGpu`.
-- For downloading large files such as LLM in GGUF format, then typically I would use  [DownLord](https://github.com/wiseman-timelord/DownLord), instead of lfs.
-- This project is for a chat interface, and is not intended to overlap with my other projects, `Rpg-Gradio-Gguf`, or the blueprints for, `Code-Gradio-Gguf` or `Agent-Gradio-Gguf`.

 ## Models
 <details>
   <summary>Click to expand</summary>
     You will of course need to have a `*.Gguf` model, here are some good ones at the time, with gpt for comparrisson..
     | Model                                  | IFEval   | BBH  /\  | MATH     | GPQA     | MuSR     | MMLU              | CO2 Cost  |
     |----------------------------------------|----------|----------|----------|----------|----------|-------------------|-----------|
     | T3Q-qwen2.5-14b-v1.0-e3 (14B)          | 73.24%   | 65.47%   | 28.63%   | 22.26%   | 38.69%   | 54.27%            | 1.56 kg   |